Xzyaihni/graphthingy/README.md

 # graphthingy
-this sucks cuz it doesnt even show the units
+this sucks BUT it does show the units (i added them)

 ```
 git clone https://github.com/Xzyaihni/graphthingy